sgladkoff/goldpan/docs/hakutaku.md

 ![hakutaku_import](hakutaku_import.png)

 There is a limit to the size of the **TM** files that you may upload.
-A registered user may upload files with the size of 10 Mb or less, and a moderator (external or reliable) may upload 100 Mb or less.
+A registered user may upload files with the size of 10 Mb or less, and a moderator may upload 100 Mb or less.
 Subscription users are not limited on the upload size.

 After a public **TM** file has been uploaded, it needs to receive approval from a moderator before becoming a part of the public **TM** database.
 You will recive an email message upon approval or denial of your **TM** file.